slooker/technical-assessment/README.md

 1. You'll need to have mongo running.
 2. Set the environmental variables above, assuming the defaults don't work for you.
 3. Run `yarn install` to install the dependencies.
+4. If you want pre-loaded data, run `yarn load-fixture-data`
 4. Start the server in dev mode by running `yarn dev` or in production mode by running `yarn start`

 ## Authorization ##